 Mt.25:41: Depart from me, (goats) you accursed, into the eternal fire prepared for the devil and his angels

 Etymology: The Latin verb parare means to prepare, to provide, to raise, and to plan.
 The related Latin noun paratus means available or on hand.
-The Latin verb praepare means to make ready.
+The Latin verb prepare means to make ready.
 The Latin verb praecingere means to surround and to circle.
 The Latin noun precinctum means an enclosed boundary.

 Conclusion: